Theoretical Study of Elastic Far-Field Decay from Dislocations in Multilattices: Proofs: The Energy Difference Functionals

 Using this identity and the definition of $e(\ell)$ from~\eqref{ml_strain}, we have

 For term $T_2$, we have

-where we have used Lemma~\ref{diff_grad} in the obtaining the final line.
-Now by Lemma~\ref{at_force}, term (2a) vanishes, which is exactly the term immediately above up to an $\mathcal{O}(|\ell|^{-2})$ error.
-But this is then summable so that
+where we have used Lemma~\ref{diff_grad} in obtaining the final line.
+Now recall that the term labeled as (2a) in Lemma~\ref{at_force} was shown to vanish in the proof of that Lemma.
+Moreover, this is exactly the term immediately above up to an $\mathcal{O}(|\ell|^{-2})$ error.
+This further implies $T_2$ is summable so that

 For term $T_1$, we utilize~\cite[Lemma 5.7]{Ehrlacher2013} which allows to write ``integrate $\tilde{D}$ by parts:''

 Next, observe that by Lemma~\ref{at_force}, if $\ell \notin \Omega_\Gamma$,

 and if $\ell \in \Omega_\Gamma$,